androb/deliverables/interviewplaybook/readme.md

 # Interview Playbook Generator

+This GPT will help you prepare as an interviewer and level up your recruitment skills.

+## Overview

 🌟 Find Your A-Players with Ease: With the Interview Playbook Generator, we're transforming the way you hire.
 Say goodbye to generic interview questions and hello to a bespoke, values-driven approach that aligns perfectly with your company culture and job requirements.

 🔍 Tailored to Your Company's DNA: Our tool meticulously researches your company's values, industry, and specific roles to craft an interview guide that feels like it's made just for you.
 Whether you're a scrappy startup or a Fortune 500 giant, our playbooks are designed to elevate your hiring strategy.